rahls7/image-repository/README.md

 1. SEARCH function

-- from characteristics of the images
+- from characteristics of the images (like a sentence)
 - from text
 - from an image (search for similar images)